-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 - the transaction must have occurred when the company was insolvent; and

-- the creditor must have had reasonable grounds to suspect the company was insolvent.
+- the creditor must have had reasonable grounds to suspect that the company was insolvent.

 - Uncommercial transactions (Section 588FB): A director, creditor or company may be liable for damages if a reasonable person would not have entered into a transaction having regard to the benefits and detriment to the company and the respective benefits to the other parties from entering into the transaction.
 For liability to apply: